Check out seven series about real-life scandals available on Star+

 Fictions that deal with police scandals have long captivated the public’s interest, but when these stories are based on real events, curiosity is even greater.

-With that in mind, the Star+ has separated a collection of series, exclusive to the platform, of fiction based on impactful real-life facts.
+With that in mind, the Star+ separated a collection of series, platform-exclusive, fictional based on impactful real-life facts.
 The productions are carried out by great international talents such as Michael Keaton, Renee Zellweger and Amanda Seyfried.

 The stories address police, political, scientific and financial scandals that shook the world, inviting the public to know each case in depth and vibrate with immersive plots.
 Check the list below: